bainjen/CARS/README.md

 ## Using the app:

-Combine configurations are created on the React frontend and saved to the DynamoDB backend.
+Combine configurations are created on the React front end and saved to the DynamoDB backend.

 Simulations are run using an hourly AWS lambda function which can be mocked locally by running: